RedFerret61/VeeHarmGen/README.md

     run_placeholder.cmd

         USAGE: run_placeholder mxlfile
-               where mxfile.mxl is in input/music/placeholder_chords e.g. run_placeholder music
+               where mxlfile.mxl is in input/music/placeholder_chords e.g. run_placeholder music
                Output is in output
         Uses the input file placeholder chords to output files for "all" styles.

+##### A range of chord popularites by nth_outcome

+    run_nth_outcome.cmd

+        USAGE: run_nth_outcome mxlfile style
+               where mxlfile.mxl is in input/music
+			   and style is a filter string on files in input/style directory where a style of jazz only includes style names containing the string jazz

+			   e.g. run_nth_outcome music all-
+			   e.g. run_nth_outcome Cairo all_contemporary
+			   e.g. run_nth_outcome Love_Stand_Strong all_jazz

+               Output is in output
+        Produces harmonic rhythm placeholders and then
+        uses "BAR1" as input for desired style(s) for a range of chord nth_outcomes away from the most popular outcome.

 ##### A range of chord popularity ranks

     run_rank.cmd

         USAGE: run_rank mxlfile
-               where mxfile.mxl is in input/music e.g. run_rank music
+               where mxlfile.mxl is in input/music e.g. run_rank music
                Output is in output
         Produces harmonic rhythm placeholders and then
         uses "BAR1" as input for the "all" style superset for a range of chord popularity ranks (-r)

-##### A range of chord popularity ranks
+##### A demonstration of chord types

     run_demo.cmd

         USAGE: run_demo mxlfile
-               where mxfile.mxl is in input/music e.g. run_demo music
+               where mxlfile.mxl is in input/music e.g. run_demo music
                Output is in output
         Produces demonstration chord type files for each harmonic rhythm.